South Kivu: Shabunda Territory

 Between 30 March and early April, several hundred refugees were killed across Katshungu, Ivela, Balika, Lulingu, and Keisha, as well as at the Ulindi bridge, often in the presence of senior RPA officers.
 The victims, primarily women and children, were mainly survivors from the Chimanga camp who had sought refuge in Katshungu.
 Humanitarian organizations were barred from accessing the area for several days, but later reported cleanup operations and visible human remains scattered along the road.
 Between January and March, thousands of refugees died of hunger, exhaustion, and disease while attempting to cross the forests between Kigulube and Shabunda.
 Weak, malnourished, and disoriented, these groups received no humanitarian assistance, as aid agencies were prohibited from operating beyond a 30-kilometre radius of Bukavu.
 AFDL and RPA officials required that government "facilitators" accompany all humanitarian missions.
 These people were accused of providing military intelligence on the whereabouts of refugees, enabling soldiers to intercept and kill them before aid could reach them.
 During the same period, AFDL and RPA troops forbade Zairean civilians from assisting refugees and reportedly executed an unknown number of residents accused of helping displaced persons or collaborating with international NGOS and UN agencies.
 The total number of deaths from starvation, exhaustion, and killings is impossible to determine, though estimates suggest several hundred to several thousand victims.
-Between 26–29 April 1997, AFDL and RPA soldiers abducted, detained, and tortured approximately fifty Rwandan Hutu minors and nine adult refugees near Kavumu Airport.
+Between 26 and 29 April 1997, AFDL and RPA soldiers abducted, detained, and tortured approximately fifty Rwandan Hutu minors and nine adult refugees near Kavumu Airport.
 The victims had been taken from the Lwiro Processing Centre for child refugees.
 They were confined in a shipping container, where they were subjected to severe beatings and inhumane treatment.
 Soldiers also assaulted medical personnel at the Lwiro centre, accusing them of aiding refugees.
 On 29 April, following international pressure, the victims were released to the UNHCR, who documented their testimony.
 The survivors reported that soldiers were using multiple containers at the airport as makeshift detention and torture facilities for captured refugees.